allan-tulane/fa-23-recitation-01-rheganb/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **Yes, these match my empirical results.
-A big O runtime of O(n) will always have the same runtime as a binary search worst case at smaller n values, but as n increases the linear runtime gets much larger than O(log2n), which stays relatively smaller.**
+A big O runtime of O(n) will have a similar runtime as a binary search worst case  at smaller n values, but as n increases the linear runtime gets much larger than O(log2n), which stays relatively smaller.**

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search?
       + **k*O(n)**
   + For binary search? **k*O(log n)**
-  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **When k is less than -n^2 / log n-n.
+I got this setting n^2 + k log n (sorting then using binary search) = kn (using linear search without sorting) then rearranging until k was by itself.**